-- Even though our network of providers may change during the year, we must give you uninterrupted access to qualified providers. - We will make a good faith effort to give you at least 60 days' notice so that you have time to select a new provider. - We will help you select a new qualified provider to continue managing your health care needs. - If you are undergoing medical treatment, you have the right to ask that the medically necessary treatment you are getting is not interrupted.
-We will work with you to ensure you continue getting the treatment you need. - If we cannot find a qualified network specialist accessible to you, we must arrange an out-of-network specialist to provide your care. - If you believe we have not replaced your previous provider with a qualified provider or that your care is not being appropriately managed, you have the right to make an appeal of our decision.
-Refer to Chapter 9, Section D, page 161 for information about making an appeal.
+Even though our network of providers may change during the year, we must give you uninterrupted access to qualified providers.

+- We will notify you that your provider is leaving our plan so that you have time to select a new provider. - o If your primary care or behavioral health provider leaves our plan, we will notify you if you have seen that provider within the past three years. - If any of your other providers leave our plan, we will notify you if you are assigned to the provider, currently receive care from them, or have seen them within the past three months. - We will help you select a new qualified in-network provider to continue managing your health care needs. - If you are currently undergoing medical treatment or therapies with your current provider, you have the right to ask, and we will work with you to ensure, that the medically necessary treatment or therapies you are getting continues. - We will provide you with information about the different enrollment periods available to you and options you may have for changing plans. - If we cannot find a qualified network specialist accessible to you, we must arrange an out-of-network specialist to provide your care when an in-network provider or benefit is unavailable or inadequate to meet your medical needs.
+Except for emergency or urgently needed care, you must receive prior authorization from us before getting care from the out-of-network provider for services to be covered. - If you believe we have not replaced your previous provider with a qualified provider or that your care is not being appropriately managed, you have the right to make an appeal of our decision.
+Refer to Chapter 9, Section D for information about making an appeal.

 If you find out one of your providers is leaving our plan, please contact us so we can assist you in finding a new provider and managing your care.
-Please contact Member Services at 1-855-580-1689 (TTY: 711), Monday through Friday, 8 a.m. to 8 p.m.
+Please contact Member Services at 1-855-580-1689 (TTY: 711).
+Hours are from Monday through Friday, 8 a.m. to 8 p.m.
 On weekends and on state or federal holidays, you may be asked to leave a message.
 Your call will be returned within the next business day.